Krishnatripathi09/Nest-Js-Learnings-Repository/README.md

  ## DTO
-DTO known as data transfer object is a simple class that is used to represent data that is being transferred between different layers of an application suych as the controllers service and repository.
+DTO known as data transfer object is a simple class that is used to represent data that is being transferred between different layers of an application suych as the controllers, service and repository.

 so to create a dto for our user we need to create a files create-user.dto.ts and inside that we define out DTO class and we are using a npm package to validate the data that we are going to receive for this class and we can specify the type of data using the class validator